-The highlights of this driving itinerary include majestic mountain peaks, endless outdoor opportunities and unusual natural and man-made locations such as Mono Lake and the ghost town of Bodie.
-Try to spend atleast a week exploring the area.
+The highlights of this driving itinerary include majestic mountain peaks, endless outdoor opportunities and unusual natural and man-made destinations such as Mono Lake and the ghost town of Bodie.
+Try to spend at least a week exploring the area!

-The park is open from sunrise to sunset for day use, however the campground is open 24 hours.
-The campground is tucked up against the base of a cliff and offer primitive campsites with pit toilets, fire rings, and tables.
+The park is open from sunrise to sunset for day use however the campground is open 24 hours.
+The campground is tucked up against the base of a cliff and offers primitive campsites with pit toilets, fire rings, and tables.
 There are no RV hook-ups or showers.

 Next stop as you make your way to Lone Pine is the Indian Wells Brewing Co.
 This little brewery which calls itself the 'biggest little brewery in the world' offers a variety of great beer including IPA's, stouts, porters and ales.
 They also make over 100 varieties of soda's with flavors like Bacon-Maple Root Beer and Sour Green Apple Soda.
 There is a nice outdoor seating area which is great for relaxing and taking in the high desert views.

 Eventually you will reach Highway 395 and the small town of Lone Pine.
 Lone Pine was named after a solitary pine tree that once stood at the mouth of Lone Pine Canyon.
 The town's roots stretch back into the mid-1800's to supply local miners with provisions.
 As the Wild West days were coming to an end, the Hollywood Westerns were just beginning and since the 1920's the area has been the backdrop to countless western films.